naolatam/B1-infrastructure-project/Web/Wordpress.md

 ### 1. **Install a Web Server**

-- Ensure you have a web server installed on your reverse proxy machine (e.g., Nginx or Apache) (if you have followed the [documentation for installing Pterodactyl](./Web.md), you already have NGINX installed).
+- Ensure you have a web server installed on your reverse proxy machine (e.g., Nginx or Apache) (if you have followed the [documentation for installing Pterodactyl](./Pterodactyl.md), you already have NGINX installed on the VM that's running Pterodactyl Panel).

 - If not installed, use the following commands to install Nginx or Apache:
 - For Nginx: